dylanreed/dylan.blog/_posts/2005-04-11-cards-clowns-and-dancing.markdown

 - Clown
 comments: []
 ---

-<p>HaHa,<br /><br />
+HaHa,

-ok so today i recieved my new clown costume and wig thanks mom and dad and harper, I also recieved my super secret package from santa. ok it might have been satan I am not sure. any who I will be unvailing my new costume at the taste of weld county if you want to see go there. also I am learning new tricks to show to people, those however will not be ready for about another month or two. harperisawesome. he jsut is.</p></p>
+ok so today i recieved my new clown costume and wig thanks mom and dad and harper, I also recieved my super secret package from santa. ok it might have been satan I am not sure. any who I will be unvailing my new costume at the taste of weld county if you want to see go there. also I am learning new tricks to show to people, those however will not be ready for about another month or two. harperisawesome. he jsut is.

-<p>thast all<br />
-</p></p>
+thast all